thatswhatshesaid27/AI-agent-Techpathshala/README.md

 - **Role:** `{topic} Reporter`
 - **Goal:** Publish the article.
 - **Backstory:** With years of experience in journalism, the Reporter specializes in `{topic}` and factual storytelling.
 They focus on reporting accurate and impactful stories to keep audiences informed.

+## Tasks in `sample/tasks`

+### 1. Marketing Task
+- **Description:** Conduct market research to analyze trends, optimize SEO strategies, track performance marketing campaigns, and enhance brand awareness.
+Utilize data-driven insights to improve search rankings, maximize ad ROI, and strengthen brand visibility.
+- **Expected Output:** A list of interesting article headlines based on `{topic}`.
+- **Agent:** Marketing Strategist

+### 2. Researcher Task
+- **Description:** Review received context, collect, clean, and analyze data to identify trends, track SEO and ad performance, evaluate brand perception, and monitor competitors.
+Use statistical models, predictive analysis, and data visualization tools to generate insights and optimize marketing strategies.
+- **Expected Output:** A list of headings with descriptions for the Content Creator to use in article creation.
+- **Agent:** Researcher

+### 3. Content Task
+- **Description:** Review received context, then develop engaging and informative content using research, creativity, and SEO strategies to attract and engage audiences while aligning with brand goals.
+- **Expected Output:** An article with an exciting hook and well-structured, humanized, SEO-optimized, and low-plagiarism content.
+- **Agent:** Content Creator

+### 4. Tech Lead Task
+- **Description:** Review received context, verify it with personal understanding, and make minor necessary changes.
+- **Expected Output:** An article with minor changes in wording or phrasing if required.
+- **Agent:** Tech Lead

+### 5. Reporter Task
+- **Description:** Review received context and provide the report as is.
+- **Expected Output:** An article with validations for wording, grammatical errors, or any word-related inconsistencies.
+- **Agent:** Reporter
+- **Output File:** `report.md`